davidycliao/legisCrawler/README.md

 ## Installation Instruction

-- Need to install [Anaconda Navigator](https://www.anaconda.com/products/individual-b) and [Python>=3.7.3](https://www.python.org/downloads/release/python-3810/) 🐍 beforehand.
-And then, open the terminal and down load this repository by typing the command as below:
+Need to install [Anaconda Navigator](https://www.anaconda.com/products/individual-b) and [Python>=3.7.3](https://www.python.org/downloads/release/python-3810/) beforehand.
+And then, open the terminal and download this repository by typing the command as below:
 ```
 git clone  git@github.com:davidycliao/legisCrawler.git
 ```

-- Once the repository is download, you should change the directory using `cd` command.
+Change the directory by typing `cd` command once `legisCrawler` repository is download.
 ```
 cd legisCrawler
 ```

-- Create the enviroment by using conda and name the enviroment as `legisCrawler`.
+Create the enviroment by using conda and name the enviroment as `legisCrawler`.
 ```
 conda create -n legisCrawler python=3.7
 ```

-- Activate the pre-named enviroment.
+Activate the pre-named enviroment.
 ```
 conda activate legisCrawler
 ```

-- Install the dependencies using `pip` methond.
+Install the dependencies from `requirements.txt` using `pip` methond.
 ```
 pip install -r requirements.txt
 ```

-- Last, run the `legisCrawler` in the terminal.
+Last, run the `legisCrawler` in the terminal.
 ```
 python legisCrawler.py
 ```

 ## Workflow in the **legisCrawler**